Machine Learning for Sustainable Rice Production: Region-Scale Monitoring of Water-Saving Practices in Punjab, India: Materials and Methods

-We test two ensemble learning methods—Random Forest (RF) and Gradient Boosted Trees (GB)—for their proven effectiveness in agricultural classification tasks~\cite{liuUsingSentinel1Sentinel22022, fangComprehensiveReviewRice2024a}.
-These models effectively handle the heterogeneous feature sets while remaining computationally efficient.
 Following our dimensional framework, we structure three classification tasks: a) AWD vs. DSR vs. Control (null hypothesis: all practices on same dimension), b) DSR vs. PTR (sowing dimension), and c) AWD vs. CF (irrigation dimension).
 For each task, we split data into non-overlapping train/test sets (90:10 ratio) using stratified sampling.
-We optimize hyperparameters using Optuna~\cite{akiba2019optuna} and evaluate performance using overall accuracy and F1 scores (macro and globally weighted averages).
-We compare against a baseline that randomly assigns classes based on class distribution proportions.
-This approach tests our hypothesis that separating water management practices along their natural dimensions (sowing and irrigation) produces more accurate results than attempting simultaneous multi-class classification (Fig. S1 for the complete workflow).
+We optimize hyperparameters using Optuna~\cite{akiba2019optuna} and evaluate performance using overall accuracy and F1 scores (globally weighted averages).
+We test a set of combinations of features and classification methods, summarized in \Cref{tab:results-main}.
+This approach tests our hypothesis that separating water management practices along their natural dimensions (sowing and irrigation) produces more accurate results than attempting simultaneous multi-class classification (i.e. the null hypothesis, 3-class one-shot).
+For comparison, we also evaluate a fused three-class setup where the sowing and irrigation outputs are combined into a single categorical label via rule-based fusion ($\text{fused} :=\text{DSR}\rightarrow \text{DSR}$, else irrigation decides AWD vs CF) - illustrating compounded error from sequential binary decisions and serves as a fairer baseline.
+All results use stratified random splits within the same region-year (Punjab-2024).
+Please see Figure A3 for the complete training workflow.